Anastasia Beverly Hills Subculture Review!

-As you can clearly tell from the title today I will be reviewing the controversial Subculture Palette.
-I bought mine the day it was released, I was one of those crazy people refreshing the page every five minutes and yelling at my phone whenever it crashed.
-I had 3 other people on standby who were repeatedly refreshing and rolling their eyes at the insanity of it all.
-After about 45 minutes to an hour my sister finally managed to add it to the basket and get to the checkout!
-I was overjoyed, the palette was mine!
+I bought this palette the day it was released.
+Yes, I was one of those people constantly refreshing the page in a panic and yelling at my phone whenever it crashed.
+I also had 3 other people on standby who were also refreshing and trying their best to get this palette for me.
+After almost an hour had passed and I was starting to lose hope, my sister finally managed to get through and add the Anastasia Beverly Hills Subculture Palette to the basket and checkout.
+It was official, the palette was mine!

-Subculture arrived a week later, and in that week the bad reviews were rolling in.
-Alissa Ashley’s video was everywhere and it seemed like everyone was having the same issues of the palette being too powdery, un-blendable, and hitting pan after a couple of uses.
-It’s safe to say I was a nervous wreck. £42 had come out of my account, which is pretty sly of ABH since it’s also $42, and I was certain this palette was going to be a massive fail and I was going to be devastated.
+The Anastasia Beverly Hills Subculture Palette arrived a week later, and in that week the terrible reviews were rolling in.
+Alissa Ashley’s video was everywhere and it seemed like everyone was having the same issues.
+The palette seemed to be way too powdery, un-blendable and hitting pan after a couple of uses.
+It’s safe to say I was very nervous. £42 had come out of my account, which is pretty sly of ABH since it’s also $42.
+I was certain this palette was going to be awful and I was going to be devastated.

-When the palette arrived I was worried it would be broken as I know some people received theirs damaged.
-Thankfully mine was perfect and the colours were absolutely stunning.
+When the palette arrived I was worried it would be broken.
+I knew some people had received damaged palettes.
+Thankfully, mine was perfect and the colours were absolutely stunning.
 I was immediately drawn to ‘Axis’, the dark teal blue, and ‘Electric’, a pale green shimmer.

-The first thing I did was swatch them on my arm.
-All I did was dab my finger into each colour and swiped them down my arm once.
-As you can see in the picture most of them are extremely pigmented, the ones that are lacking in pigment is ‘Electric’ and ‘Cube’, although ‘Cube’ is described as a duo chrome pink, it just didn’t show up on my arm at all.
-I was impressed with the swatches and thought ‘Adorn’, the gold metallic shade looked incredible.
+The first thing I did was, of course, swatch all the gorgeous shades.
+As you can see in the picture below most of the shades are extremely pigmented.
+The only shades that are lacking in pigment are ‘Electric’ and ‘Cube’.
+‘Cube’ is described as a duo chrome pink but it just didn’t show up on my arm at all.
+Overall though I was really impressed with the swatches.
 So far I had no complaints and was excited to play with them.

-When it came to creating a look and actually using the eyeshadows I hoped for the best that mine wasn’t going to have a lot of kickback or fallout.
-I took my trusty Spectrum fluffy brush and very gently tapped it into the first shade I wanted to use which was ‘Roxy’, the peach colour.
-Nothing extreme happened, it was definitely powdery but no different to Modern Renaissance.
+When the time came to create a look I hoped for the best.
+I took my most trusted Spectrum fluffy brush and very gently tapped it into the shade ‘Roxy’.
+Nothing extreme happened.
+It was definitely powdery but no different to Modern Renaissance.
 I didn’t feel the need to swirl my brush around in the pan as a couple of taps picked up more than enough product.

-The next day I wanted to create a more dramatic look with the bolder colours.
+For my second look, I wanted to create something more dramatic.
 So I went straight in with ‘Axis’ on the outer and inner corners and the lower lash line, blending it out to get that pointed shape.
-I did get some fallout with ‘Axis’ with it being such a dark colour, but it wasn’t enough to really bother me and it was easily fixable with a giant fan brush and some concealer.
-Next I used ‘Edge’, the mustard yellow, and put that on the centre of my lid, as an attempt at a halo eye haha, I also used that on my lower lash line too.
-Again, I really liked the outcome of this look and while it’s not one I would wear out in public it was fun to do.
+I did get some fallout with ‘Axis’ with it being such a dark colour, but it wasn’t enough to really bother me.
+Next, I used ‘Edge’ and applied this to the centre of my lid, as an attempt at a halo eye.
+I also used ‘Edge’ on my lower lash line too.
+Again, I really liked the outcome of this look.
+While it’s not one I would wear out in public it was fun to do.

 The last look I did with this palette is possibly my favourite so far.
-Again I used ‘Roxy’ for the transition shade and then ‘Destiny’, a khaki green, for the outer corner.
-‘Destiny’ was harder to blend, it did look patchy in some places so I had to pack on more colour and then blend it out with a very light hand.
-I then used ‘Adorn’ for the lid which is such a beautiful colour, I cannot fault that shade at all.
+I used ‘Roxy’ for the transition shade and then ‘Destiny’ for the outer corner.
+‘Destiny’ was harder to blend and it did look patchy in some places.
+I had to pack on more colour and then blend it out with a very light hand.
+Lastly, I used ‘Adorn’ for the lid which is such a beautiful colour.
+I cannot fault that shade at all!

-The only colour that I cannot get to work for me is ‘Cube’ it just doesn’t show up on me at all.
-I will keep on trying to use it as it is a really pretty colour, but right now it’s just not working.
-Apart from ‘Cube’ I haven’t really had a problem, other than my lack of skill, since I am not a professional, just someone who loves makeup.
+The only colour that I cannot get to work for me is ‘Cube’.
+It just doesn’t show up on me at all!
+Apart from ‘Cube’, I haven’t really had a problem with Subculture.
 The pigment of these shadows are amazing, they blend well together and it’s such a fantastic colour scheme for Autumn and Winter.
-I do get some fall out but nothing drastic or different to Modern Renaissance.
+I did experience some fallout but nothing drastic or different to Modern Renaissance.